mathew-j-davis/boxesandarrows/ai/ai_readme_dynamic_property_merging_rules.md

 }
 ```

-This makes the `clearChildren` flag unnecessary for scalar values, as it's implied by the nature of the value.
+This makes the `clear` flag unnecessary for scalar values, as it's implied by the nature of the value.

 ### Rule 3: Adding child properties converts parent scalars to objects